 “But this was a pretext, that was to get in and to see the guys who I had identified.
 Generally I met these people, individually and privately, in the pub that evening.
 Then, if a pilot and crew wished to apply to be transferred to the PFF, they would have to put in a written application to the squadron commander.
 What would then happen would be that the squadron commander would look at it and say, “Not fair!
 He’s too good!” and then tear it up and put it in the ashcan.
 Then the guy would put in another one and the same thing would happen.
 But the next time I was around the guy would make quite certain that he bought me a half pint at the local boozer down the street that same day.
 He’d say, “Look, what gives?
 I’ve put in two applications and the boss just tears them up.”
 I’d take his name and his crew would then be posted and 48 hours later he’d be down at Warboys and starting his training as a pathfinder.”

-Mahaddie’s final assignment during the war was as Officer Commanding RAF Warboys, the airfield that was the home of the PFF Training Unit.
+Mahaddie’s final assignment of the war, from 24 July 1944, was as the Station Commander of RAF Warboys, the home of the PFF Navigation Training Unit, the NTU.

 Lt.
 General Reg Lane, former commanding officer of No. 405, the Canadian Pathfinder Squadron, recalled:

 ‘Hamish had a fabulous personality – an extrovert of extroverts.
 He could charm anybody.
 I got to know him when he was at No. 8 Group Headquarters and I used to see Hamish frequently.
 Anyone who’s met Hamish Mahaddie will never forget him.’